Pascoe Vale: Politics

 Pascoe Vale is located in the federal electorate of Wills, and is historically a safe Australian Labor Party seat.
 The electorate has been held by Peter Khalil since 2016.

-Notably, the seat was held between 1980 and 1992 by former Prime Minister, Bob Hawke.
-From 1992 to 1996, the seat was held by independent Phil Cleary, who was the only non-Labor candidate to hold the electorate.
+The seat was held between 1980 and 1992 by former Prime Minister, Bob Hawke.
+From 1992 to 1996, the seat was held by independent Phil Cleary, the only non-Labor candidate to hold the electorate.

-The state electorate of Pascoe Vale has been held by the ALP's Lizzie Blandthorn since 2014, who is the goddaughter of her predecessor and former Community Services minister Christine Campbell.
-The seat is a safe ALP seat, having only been held by members of the ALP.
+The state electorate of Pascoe Vale is currently held by the ALP's Anthony Cianflone, who won the seat at the 2022 Victorian state election.
+From 2014 to 2022, the seat was held by the ALP's Lizzie Blandthorn, who is the goddaughter of her predecessor and former Community Services minister Christine Campbell.

 Parks and gardens

 Pascoe Vale is known for its many parks and gardens, including Cole Reserve, Austin Reserve, Kelvin Thomson Reserve and Gavin Park.

 The Moonee Ponds Creek is the major stormwater canal in the area and flows through several of its parks and gardens.

-Managed by the City of Merri-bek, the Pascoe Vale Swimming Pool, on Prospect Street, is a popular venue during Summer.
+Managed by the City of Merri-bek, the Pascoe Vale Swimming Pool, on Prospect Street, is a popular venue during summer.

-Shops and nightlife
+Cuisine

 Pascoe Vale accommodates several cafés, restaurants, bakeries and takeaway shops, which are largely located in neighbourhood centres at Pascoe Vale railway station, along Gaffney Street, Kent Road, Cumberland Road, Bell Street and Sussex Street.

-Late night venues include the Pascoe Vale Hotel, Pascoe Vale RSL and District Bottle Store.